rohanbobby01/BitPredict-TimeSeries/README.md

 # BitPredict-TimeSeries
 This notebook is about time series analysis.

 Which time series can be forecasted and which cannot?

 We forecasted Bitcoin prices.

-⚠️Warning: This not financial advice
+⚠️Warning: This is not financial advice